tupl-tufts/rdl/README.md

 ## Preconditions and Postconditions

 The `pre` method takes a block and adds that block as a precondition to a method.
 When it's time to check the precondition, the block will be called with the method's arguments.
 If the block returns `false` or `nil` the precondition is considered to have failed, and RDL will raise a `ContractError`.
-Otherwise the block is assumed to succeed.
+Otherwise, if the block returns a true value, then the method executes as usual.
 The block can also raise its own error if the contract fails.

 The `pre` method can be called in several ways:

 * `pre { block }` - Apply precondition to the next method to be defined
-* `pre mth { block }` - Apply precondition to method `mth` of the current class, where `mth` is a `Symbol` or `String`
+* `pre(mth) { block }` - Apply precondition to method `mth` of the current class, where `mth` is a `Symbol` or `String`
-* `pre cls, mth { block }` - Apply precondition to method `mth` of class `cls`, where `cls` is a `Class`, `Symbol`, or `String`, and `mth` is a `Symbol` or `String`
+* `pre(cls, mth) { block }` - Apply precondition to method `mth` of class `cls`, where `cls` is a `Class`, `Symbol`, or `String`, and `mth` is a `Symbol` or `String`

 The `post` method is similar, except its block is called with the return value of the method (in the first position) followed by all the method's arguments.
 For example, you probably noticed that for `sqrt` above the `post` block took the return value `r` and the method argument `x`.

-(Note: RDL does *not* clone or dup the arguments at method entry, so if the method body has mutated, for example, fields stored inside those argument objects, the `post` block or any other check evaluated afterwards will see the mutated field values rather than the original values.)
+(Note: RDL does *not* clone or dup the arguments at method entry.
+So, for example, if the method body has mutated fields stored inside those argument objects, the `post` block or any other check evaluated afterwards will see the mutated field values rather than the original values.)

 The `post` method can be called in the same ways as `pre`.